The social acceptance of alcohol makes it one of the most widespread addictions. It is also the most costly.

 If any of these signs are noticed, they may indicate that the person has an alcohol dependency.
 When abuse turns to addiction, there is a serious problem and it needs to be addressed.
 Many lives are taken due to alcoholism.
 When the addict loses control and cannot stop drinking, they will continue to destroy their mind and body.
 This will also have many other affects on their life.
 They may become withdrawn from family, often resulting in divorce or separation.
 Alcoholics will often lose their jobs and be unable to retain a steady job for any period of time.

 Alcoholism requires some sort of alcohol rehab treatment.
-Without treatment, people with the addiction will face severe withdrawal symptoms that could be fatal.
+Without it, people with the addiction will face severe withdrawal symptoms that could be fatal.